The Need for a Business Continuity Plan

 The need for a Business Continuity Plan

-The need for a business continuity plan is becoming more critical as businesses adjust disruptions caused by the coronavirus.
+The need for a business continuity plan is becoming more critical as businesses adjust to disruptions caused by the coronavirus.

 A virus in and of itself can’t shut your company’s systems, operations, or services down, but it can impact how a business functions.
 It’s not often that businesses face a pandemic.
 Still, natural disasters, human-made disasters, security threats (such as a malware attack), and an outage are a reality.
 If businesses want to ensure a smooth recovery process and continuity of operations, they must do a risk assessment and develop a recovery services strategy with disaster recovery and business continuity plans.